07. Broadcasting

 });

-We also need to update the bootstrap.js
+We also need to update the app.js

 file to fix the import that was appended by Reverb to the Importmap style:

-import './echo';
+import "echo";

-import 'echo';
+import "elements/turbo-echo-stream-tag";

 with the following content: